"I sometimes find that in interviews you learn more about yourself than the person learned about you."

 Marcus steers the subject away from Miri with more skill than I expected.

-After Marcus answers some questions about his family and home, it's time for me to go up.
+After Marcus answers some questions about his family and home, gets a huge laugh when he almost falls out of his chair at 'So are you involved with anyone else?
+Girlfriend, boyfriend?', it's time for me to go up.
 Tristan gives me a quick kiss on the cheek.

-I hike up my floor-length white dress to ascend the stage.
-I take a seat as far away from Tanye as I can, and resist the urge to pull my curled hair from its updo.
+With that, I take a big breath, I hike up my floor-length white dress to ascend the stage.
+I take a seat as far away from Tanye as I can without being rude, and resist the urge to loosen my hair from its curly updo.

 "Hello, Thalia," he cooes.
 I catch a whiff of cologne, and nearly gag.